-The empty tuple, like all tuples, is a constructor and is allowed in patterns; for example: let f () = \dots
+The empty tuple, like all tuples, is a constructor and is allowed in patterns; for example: let f () = ...

-In particular fun () \rightarrow E is the function that takes an argument of type unit and returns the value of E as its result.
+In particular $fun() \to E$ is the function that takes an argument of type unit and returns the value of E as its result.
 Expression E is not evaluated until the function is called, even though the only possible argument is ().
 The function simply delays the evaluation of E.